TC-IM-1448/DCC-Tables/README.md

 '> python ioDccGuiTool.py

 # Primary files
-* dcc.xsd : is the xml-Schema for the iDCC.
+* dcx.xsd : is the xml-Schema for the DCX.
 * ioDccGuiTool.py : A demo UI tool loading, editing and generating DCC's, DCR's and templates.
 * dccQueryGui.py : A demo tool intented for clients when wanting to load specific data from receied DCC's.
 An base-examples is provided in the SKH_10112_2_Mapping.xlsx file.